ziegenberg/opencast/docs/guides/admin/docs/modules/paella.player7/configuration.md

 Paella 7 will be a complete rewrite of Paella, aiming several issues

 - Allow easier integration in other platforms by leaving out the singleton design pattern.
-- Easier stlyling and accessibility support.
+- Easier styling and accessibility support.
-- Reduce the number of dependences.
+- Reduce the number of dependencies.
 - Allow easier long-term maintenance of the project.
 - Solve the technical debt of 10 years of development.

-Have a look to the paella 7 [repository](https://github.com/polimediaupv/paella-core) or [documentation page](https://github.com/polimediaupv/paella-core/blob/main/doc/index.md).
+Have a look at the paella 7 [repository](https://github.com/polimediaupv/paella-core) or [documentation page](https://github.com/polimediaupv/paella-core/blob/main/doc/index.md).

 Warning